-Welcome back if you saw last week's page (you can click through to it here) If you've been trying to solve last week's riddle, some clues and solutions are below!
+Welcome back if you saw last week's page (you can click through to it here) This week, we are looking at the philosophy of maps, and inviting you to draw your own lockdown map.

 Normally I work with schools, and you can get the same free bulletin as the teachers here: free P4C resources.

 We have one week left of the current block of sessions at Philosophy for Home Educators (www.p4he.org) so a new block of four sessions will be open for sign up in a few days.